 Why?
 Well, in our opinion, it’s really quite simple.

-When it comes to SEO, it pays to think like that bold and iconic innovator, Marty McFly.
-And go Back to the Future.
+When it comes to SEO, it pays to think like that bold and iconic innovator, Marty McFly, and go Back to the Future.

 Why?
-Because when you get right down to it, there’s no need to fall prey to what RKG Chief Knowledge Officer Adam Audette wisely described as “shiny new object syndrome” in a recent blog post over at Search Engine Land.
+Because when you get right down to it, there’s no need to fall prey to what RKG Chief Knowledge Officer Adam Audette wisely described as “shiny new object syndrome” in a classic blog post over at Search Engine Land.
 There’s no rush to seek out and find The Next Big Thing in SEO.

 Why not?
 Because SEO and its functions right now aren’t really as unique as a lot of advertising “gurus” and marketing “mavens” today would like you to believe – and overcharge you to provide further explanation.